frame-lang/frame_transpiler/docs/source/getting_started/introduction/system.rst

 .. code-block::

-    #MySystem
+    #Lamp
     ##

-`#MySystem` is an empty system and has no behavior.
+`#Lamp` is an empty system spec and has no behavior.
 However, when sent to the Framepiler it still generates code:

 ``C#``

 .. code-block::

-    public partial class MySystem {
+    public partial class Lamp {
     }

-As we can see, Frame simply software class file.
+As we can see, Frame simply generates a class.
 For programming languages that don't have the concept of a class, Frame generates other targets to implement system behavior.